What is it?

 3) Provide an itinerary of sorts- give students a written plan for the day, or any part of the day, on the board so they know what to expect and where they are in relation to the rest of the day.

-4) Continue using ACTIVATE.
+4) Continue using ACTIVATE brain training software.
 The computer games in ACTIVATE™ exercise cognitive flexibility throughout the gameplay experience.
 In Treasure Trunk, for example, colors that are targets in one level must be avoided in the next – and in some levels the target colors change rapidly, forcing the brain to stretch itself to respond to rapidly transitioning contexts.
 ACTIVATE™’s child-centered design means that the difficulty changes in response to each child’s success.

 When it’s a strength: